 11. Gastroparesis

-Gastroparesis is basically an ileus involving the stomach.
-It most commonly occurs in those with diabetes and can cause stomach cramping especially after eating.
+Gastroparesis, or delayed gastric emptying, is basically an ileus involving the stomach.
+It most commonly occurs in those with diabetes and can cause stomach cramping, especially after eating.

-Some possible reasons for spasms in pregnancy are:
+Some possible reasons for spasms in pregnancy include:

 Gas